 So why has the idea of types become so dominant?
 People like the idea of types because they are simple and help them feel connected to similar people, even if it’s not supported by research.
 In fact, the

 Persona documentary showed that people appreciate feeling understood and knowing that there were others “like them.”
 When you have concrete distinctions, the world is easier to understand.
 However, it is fairly easy to see why types don’t hold up well when considering how personality traits actually work.
-Many human attributes, including personality traits, are distributed on a normal distribution, pictured below.
+Many human attributes, including personality traits, are distributed on a normal distribution, pictured above.
 This means that most people have an “average” level of personality traits, which is represented by the large proportion of people in the middle of the graph.
 If you take a distribution like this where most people are average and divide it in half to create “introverts” and “extraverts,” then people who actually have very similar scores are placed in opposite categories.
-For example, in the picture below, 95 could be labeled an “introvert” and 101 could be labeled an "extravert," which implies people with those scores are fundamentally different.
+For example, in the picture above, 95 could be labeled an “introvert” and 101 could be labeled an "extravert," which implies people with those scores are fundamentally different.
 However, those scores are actually much closer than the scores of two introverts or two extraverts could be.
 An individual with a score of 10 and another with a score of 95 have vastly different scores, but are both labeled introverts.
 This shows how much information is lost by forcing people into unchanging types.
 Types and True Tilts

 If you are familiar with Tilt, you may be wondering how this perspective is consistent with the results of the